 While the Blink Charging sales growth in Q2 was impressive, it still only has managed to generate revenue of $6.6 million so far in 2021, while having a market cap of about $1.37 billion.
 Therefore, investors are speculating on Blink Charging being a major player in the EV charging sector in the future rather than looking at the short term.
 With so much competition in the space, Blink Charging is a speculative investment that may or may not pay off down the road.

 Who is the Blink Charging CEO?

 Michael D. Farkas is the CEO of Blink Charging.

 Blink Charging had a net loss of $13.5 million in Q2 2021.

 Blink Charging does not currently pay a dividend.

-EV charging not the type of investment you’re looking for?
-MyWallSt’s got you covered, we’ve got tons of wealth-generating investments for you to choose from.
-You can get access to our market-beating list of stocks by simply clicking here and starting a free trial today.
+EV charging not the type of investment you're looking for?
+MyWallSt's got you covered, we've got tons of wealth-generating investments for you to choose from.
+You can get access to our market-beating list of stocks by simply clicking here and getting free access today.